triggermesh/docs/docs/guides/installation.md

 triggermesh-webhook-79cd8d6f5d-gf2lj                   1/1     Running   0          57m
 ```

 All event sources and targets will be available to you as new API objects.
-For example you can list all AWS related sources and targets with:
+For example, you can list all AWS related sources and targets with:

 ```console
 $ kubectl get crds |grep triggermesh |grep aws